Unity-Technologies/2d-extras/Documentation~/RuleTile.md

 ![Scene View with Rule Tile](images/RuleTile.png)

-To optimize theFor optimization, please set the most common Rule at the top of the list of Rules and follow with next most common Rule and so on.
+For optimization, please set the most common Rule at the top of the list of Rules and follow with next most common Rule and so on.
 When matching Rules during the placement of the Tile, the Rule Tile algorithm will check the first Rule first, before proceeding with the next Rules.